Compliance Microsoft 365

-What is Good Governance in the Age of Office 365?
+What is Good Governance in the Age of Microsoft 365?

 Good governance is difficult to define and even harder to implement.
 Having a good governance plan in place for your IT team, however, is essential to achieving your organization’s goals and mission, while maintaining risk management and compliance best practices.
 In this blog post, you’ll learn: